KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

-   Knowage Studio, the environment that allows BI developers to configure analysis and related analytical features that are then released and made available to the end user on
+   Knowage Studio, the environment that allows BI developers to configure analysis and related analytical features that are then released and made available to the end user on the Server.

-2.3.
-Layers

-   the Server.

    Knowage SDK, set of APIs compliant with the SOA architecture, allowing external applications to interact with the Knowage Server